Definition of Income Statement Basics

 The step-wise creation of the income statement is determined as under:

-- Step 1: Select the period for which the income statement is to be reflected.
+- Step 1: Select the period for which the income statement will be reflected.

-- Step 2: Generate the Trial Balance Report for the period, which is used to prepare the income statement.
+- Step 2: Generate the Trial Balance Report for the period used to prepare the income statement.

 - Step 4: Determine the Cost of goods sold for the period.
-Cost of goods sold is opening stock at the beginning of the period add purchases made during the period whether on cash or on credit add direct expenses like carriage inward, direct wages etc. less the closing stock at the end of the period.
+The cost of goods sold is opening stock at the beginning of the period, adding purchases made during the period, whether on cash or credit, adding direct expenses like carriage inward, direct wages, etc., less the closing stock at the end.

 - Step 5: Determine the Gross Profit from the following formula:

-- Step 6: Determine the company’s operating expenses, which is the expenses incurred by the company business during its normal business course.
+- Step 6: Determine the company’s operating expenses, which are the expenses incurred by the company business during its normal business course.
 It is located below the gross margin line of a company.

-- Step 7: Determine non-operating expense and the company’s non-operating income, which are the expenses/income of the company from the sources other than normal business operation.
+- Step 7: Determine non-operating expenses and the company’s non-operating income, which are the expenses/income of the company from sources other than normal business operations.

 - Step 6: Determine the Net Profit from the following formula: